 - See also: microsoft-macro-assembler, basic, gw-basic

-- I have 25 facts about ASIC programming language. what would you like to know? email me and let me know how I can help.
+- Have a question about ASIC programming language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: